Flow Rate and Pressure: Features, Relationship & Applications

 Q = (π/4) × D^2 × √((2ΔP)/ρ)

-where Q is the volumetric flow rate in m^3/s, D is the diameter of the pipe in meters, ΔP is the pressure differential across the pipe in pascals, and ρ is the density of the fluid in kg/m^3.
+Where Q is the volumetric flow rate in m^3/s, D is the diameter of the pipe in meters, ΔP is the pressure differential across the pipe in pascals, and ρ is the density of the fluid in kg/m^3.

 To use this formula, you need to measure the pressure differential and the diameter of the pipe, and know the density of the fluid.
 Then you can plug these values into the equation to calculate the flow rate.